CONSTITUTION AND BYLAWS OF THE GENERAL FEDERATION OF WOMEN’S CLUBS – NEW HAMPSHIRE

 Section 1.
 A Nominating Committee of five, one of whom shall be a Past State President, shall be elected by ballot at the Mid-Winter Meeting in the even-numbered years.
 Members of this committee shall be chosen, in so far as possible, from various geographical areas of the State, and only members of a General Club shall be eligible to serve. (a) The Nominating Committee shall prepare a list of nominees for all State Officers, District Directors, and for a Nominating Committee of five, designating the chairman. (b) The incoming President shall recommend the nominee for Corresponding Secretary to the committee. (c) The Nominating Committee shall have notified the current Executive Committee by November 1st of the name(s) of the proposed candidate(s) for Treasurer. (d) The list of nominees must be sent to every club with the Call at least four weeks prior to the Mid-Winter Meeting. (e) The committee shall prepare a printed ballot with blank spaces for write-in-candidates. (f) All business conducted by the committee shall be held in strict confidence.

 Section 2.
-To hold the office of State President, one shall be an active member of a GFWC-NH Club; shall have served as club president; shall have served on the State Federation Board in a leadership for several years, namely as an elected officer, standing or special committee chairman; and/or past State Director of Junior Clubs.
+To hold the office of State President, one shall be an active member of a GFWC-NH Club; shall have served as club president; shall have served on the State Federation Board in a leadership role for several years, namely as an elected officer, standing or special committee chairman; and/or past State Director of Junior Clubs.

 Section 3.
 To hold the office of President-elect, one shall be an active member of a GFWC-NH Club; shall have served as a club president; shall have served on the State Federation Board in a leadership role for several years, namely as an elected officer, standing or special committee chairman; and/or past State Director of Junior Clubs.